-Of course, in Newton’s day the nation of Israel did not exist.
-Nevertheless as he studied end-time prophecy, Newton realized Israel’s restoration as a nation was a critical sign post to the end of the world.
+In Newton’s day, the nation of Israel did not exist.
+Nevertheless as Newton studied end-time prophecy, he realized Israel’s restoration as a nation was a critical sign post to the end of the world.

 In his commentary on the Book of Revelation, Newton wrote, “the ruin of the wicked nations, the end of weeping and of all troubles, the return of the Jews (from) captivity and their setting up of a flourishing and everlasting kingdom.”